pyOpenSci/software-peer-review/how-to/editors-guide.md

 structure, request changes before assigning reviewers.**
 ```

 ### ✔️ 3.
-Identify scientific Python package reviewers
+Identify reviewers for the Python package

-Each review should have at least 2 reviewers.
+Each review should have at least two reviewers.

 - One reviewer should have expertise in both Python and the scientific domain related to the package submitted.
-- The second reviewer can be a more generally focused on the package's usability, accessibility and packaging infrastructure.
+- The second reviewer can be more generally focused on the package's usability, accessibility, and packaging infrastructure.
+This allows people who are newer to review to get involved while also providing a critical usability check for the package.

 A review consisting of a domain expert and a Pythonista is ideal as it provides two distinct perspectives for review.
-Further it can often be difficult to find two people with both the specific domain expertise AND packaging expertise.
+Furthermore, it can often be challenging to find individuals with both the specific domain expertise and packaging expertise.

 #### Finding package reviewers

-Often times, finding reviewers for a package can be the trickiest part
+Oftentimes, finding reviewers for a package can be the trickiest part
 of the review process.
-Expect this to take a bit of time.
-[Check out this page for tips related to finding reviewers.](finding-reviewers)
+Expect this step to take time and patience.
+[Check out this page for tips related to finding and onboarding reviewers.](finding-reviewers)

 If you can, try to find two people to serve as reviewers within **two weeks
 of responding to the issue as the editor**.
 If it takes longer, as